 These are the best things to do in Yorkshire as a day trip:

-No trip to Yorkshire would be complete without visiting York.
-It’s a fascinating city with a rich cultural heritage and a range of attractions dating from Roman, Viking, Georgian, and Victorian eras.
+No trip to Yorkshire would be complete without visiting York, one of the nicest cities in the UK.
+It’s a fascinating city with a rich cultural heritage and a range of attractions dating from the Roman, Viking, Georgian, and Victorian eras.
 The city center has parks and pedestrianized streets making York a very pleasant city trip destination; it’s also easy to visit with kids.

 There are so many unmissable things to do in York that you will want to spend more than one day in the city!